 For every $1 in revenue, we have:

-$0.46 Cost of Goods Sold
+$0.53 Cost of Goods Sold (Direct Labor, Materials, Subcontractors, and Rentals)

 We’re transparent with our team and believe in open book management, and sharing the numbers this way puts it into terms that everyone on our team can understand.
-The collective feedback we received: “Wow, I didn’t realize our profit margins were that tight.”
+The collective feedback we received: “Wow, I didn’t realize our margins were that tight.”

 And when we explain what the profits go for, there’s a clear cause and effect relationship that highlights how each team member impacts the company’s success or failure in a year.
 If we have:

 This exercise is a great way to help your team understand what’s on the line year after year, and get them bought in and taking ownership of their role and the impact it has on the team as a whole.
-Try it with your own team this summer, I think you’ll be pleasantly surprised by their reactions.
+Try it with your own team this Fall, I think you’ll be pleasantly surprised by their reactions.

 Vince Torchia